 A guide to choosing the best sugars, syrups, and sweeteners for you

-Sugars are the smallest and simplest type of carbohydrates.
-They are easily digested and absorbed by the body.
-There are two types of sugar.
+Chemically speaking, sugars are the smallest and simplest type of carbohydrates.
+They're easily digested and absorbed by the body, making them a quick source of energy.
+There're 2 main types of sugar:

-Simple sugars (glucose, fructose, galactose) are small enough to be absorbed directly into the bloodstream.
+• Simple sugars are small enough to be absorbed directly into the bloodstream.
+These include glucose, fructose, and galactose.

-Double Sugars (sucrose, maltose, lactose), as the name implies, contain 2 simple sugars linked together; they are broken down in the body into simple sugars.
+• Double sugars, as the name implies, contain two simple sugars linked together and are broken down in the body into simple sugars.
+Examples are sucrose, maltose, and lactose.

 -